Become The Salmon Fly

 Get Your Thoughts On To Your Fly

-Fly mentality and becoming the fly are when you'll transform from 'salmon fisher' status to a 'salmon dental technician' and none of this is based on rocket science but only good old logical common sense.
-Calculate your effective water coverage with a good precision 4 ft downstream movements between each swing of the fly so as not to show a salmon too much and force its 'attack' hand.
+Salmon fly mentality and becoming the fly are when you'll transform from 'salmon fisher' status to a 'salmon dental technician' and none of this is based on rocket science but only good old 'logical' common sense.
+Calculate your effective water coverage with good precise 3 to 4 ft downstream movements between each swing of the fly so as not to show a salmon too much and force their curiosity 'attack' hand.
 Get that riverbank movement bang on and pair it with complete salmon fly control and watch your 'batting average' soar!
 Consistent success in this fine pursuit is simply adopting a 'sub surface' vision of how your fly is likely performing with every swing across the stream.